-This course gives a broad introduction to the sectors of Health & Social Care, allowing students to study a range of topics such as human growth and development through the life stages, the nature of work within health and social care settings the goals of this type of work and the challenges.
-Students will consider the diverse needs of individuals receiving care, analysing their illness, disability or their stage of education, and how that can affect the type of care they need and receive.
-Students will then also study the psychological approaches to treating individuals within the health and social care system.
+This course gives a broad introduction to the sectors of Health & Social Care, allowing students to study a range of topics such as human growth and development through the life stages human biology and health and the principles of health and social care practise.
+Students will consider he values, skills and principles of meeting care and support needs and how these should be applied in practice.
+Students will look at some of the challenges and approaches that may arise when personalising care and how legislation, governance and regulation affect the provision of care and support to meet individuals' needs.
+Alongside this, students will examine the different societal factors affecting the health outcomes of individuals and the strategies used in health and social care to overcome these.